danieledurante/PredProbitGP/README.md

-# PredProbitGP: Scalable computation of predictive probabilities in probit models with Gaussian process priors
+# PredProbitGP: Scalable computation of predictive probabilities in probit models with GP priors

 This repository is associated with the article [** Scalable computation of predictive probabilities in probit models with Gaussian process priors**](https://arxiv.org/abs/2009.01471) and aims at providing detailed materials and codes to implement the methods presented in the article.